 What Customers Are Saying

-Many customers spoke highly of the portability of Scotts 76121 mini fertilizer spreader and liked its ultralight, 1-pound frame.
-For the spreader’s compact size, customers were also impressed that it was able to cover up to 5,000 square feet in a single application.
+We found that many customers spoke highly of the Scotts Turf Builder spreader due to its portable, ultralight, 1-pound frame.
+For the spreader’s compact size, customers were also impressed that it could cover up to 5,000 square feet in a single application.
 However, other customers reported that the wheels felt cheap.
 Some users also had issues with the spreader applying fertilizer unevenly.

 Pros and Cons